 General Data Protection Regulation (GDPR)

-Charities must act now to get ready for new data protection law coming into effect in May 2018.
+Th new data protection law came into effect in May 2018.

 What is the GDPR?